TL;DR

 Output tokens cost 3-5x more than input tokens on commercial APIs.
 The biggest cost wins come from request design (shorter outputs, prefix caching, smaller RAG chunks), not infrastructure.

 For interactive chat, target TPOT under 100ms (10 tokens/sec).
 Self-hosted LLM serving is cheaper than API at sustained utilisation above approximately 30%.
-[Industry surveys indicate that token cost increasingly dominates total system cost for LLM workloads, often exceeding the underlying Kubernetes infrastructure spend].
+On most LLM workloads the token bill ends up larger than the Kubernetes bill underneath it, which is what makes serving efficiency a cost lever rather than an engineering nicety.

 What is a token in an LLM?